Defeeeee/SignAI-SFS/README.md

 python main.py --device 0 --dataset phoenix2014 --loss-weights Slow=0.25 Fast=0.25 --work-dir ./work_dir/phoenix2014/
 ```
 You can check other arguments for training from `utils/parameters.py`

+### Apple Silicon Training
+For Apple Silicon users, the same MPS fallback support applies to training as well.
+You can use the same approaches mentioned in the Inference section:

+1. Let the code automatically set the environment variable (default behavior)
+2. Manually set the environment variable: `export PYTORCH_ENABLE_MPS_FALLBACK=1`
+3. Force CPU-only training: `--device cpu`

+Note that training on MPS with fallback to CPU for unsupported operations may be slower than pure CPU training in some cases.
+If you experience performance issues, try using CPU-only mode.

 ## Citation
 If you find our work useful for your research, please cite our work with the following bibtex: